TZstatsADS/Fall2020-Project1-charlie950102/figs/README.md

 ### Figs folder

-The figs directory contains the figures.
-This directory only contains generated files; that is, one should always be able to delete the contents and regenerate them.
+The figs directory contains 4 .png files generated from my analysis, as well as two .jpeg files that contain pictures used in the initial README.md file.